apache/spark/dev/provider_packages/README.md

 The commands are best to execute in the Breeze environment as it has all the dependencies installed, Examples below describe that.
 However, for development you might run them in your local development environment as it makes it easier to debug.
-Just make sure you install your development environment with 'devel_all' extra (make sure to ue the right python version).
+Just make sure you install your development environment with 'devel_all' extra (make sure to use the right python version).

 Note that it is best to use `INSTALL_PROVIDERS_FROM_SOURCES` set to`true`, to make sure that any new added providers are not added as packages (in case they are not yet available in PyPI.